OpenVidu/openvidu.io-docs/docs/deployment/enterprise/upgrading.md

 ### Migrating from 2.21.0 to 2.22.0 (AWS Cloudformation - High Availability deployment)
 <br>

-For OpenVidu Enterprise with multiple master nodes, the process of can't be done manually because it would require a lot of different changes on different machines.
-Instead, OpenVidu Enterprise with High Availability uses a S3 bucket to preserve its configuration.
+For OpenVidu Enterprise with High Availability, the upgrading process can not be done manually because it would require a lot of different changes on different machines.
+Instead, OpenVidu Enterprise with High Availability uses a S3 bucket to preserve its configuration and recordings.
 You can access to it from your CloudFormation panel, at the **Resources** section.

-If you have some recordings in there and you want to preserve for the next version, start from step 1.
-If not you can go directly to step 3:
+To upgrade you will need to deploy the newer Cloudformation template of the version you want to deploy.
+If you want to keep in your new deployment your configuration and recordings, follow from step **1)** to **5)**, Otherwise just start from step **3)**:

 <br>

 **1)** Clone your current S3 bucket with all of your data to a new S3 bucket.
-You don't even need any tool installed on your machine.
-You can open your `AWS cloudshell` and execute:
+You do not even need any tool installed on your machine.
+You can open your [AWS cloudshell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html){:target="_blank"} and execute:

 ```
 aws s3api create-bucket \